RobertTalbert/calculus/Checkpoint-schedule-rubric.md

   - *Given:* An applied optimization problem (= problem where you are asked to find the "best" value of a quantity and a verbal setup for the problem)
   - *To do:* Set up and solve the problem, and show all work and explain all reasoning correctly and clearly.
   - *Check given if:* The problem setup is correct, the solution is correct, the answer is correct, and the explanation is clear.
-- DA.5: I can compute the derivative of an implicitly-defined function and find the slope of the tangent line to an implicit curve.
-  - *Given:* An impiclicitly-defined function of $x$ and/or an equation that traces out an implicit curve.
-  - *To do:* Find $dy/dx$ and/or the slope of the tangent line to the implicit curve at a given point.
-  - *Check given if:* All work is shown clearly and no more than one mistake due to a simple error is present.
-- DA.6: I can set up and use derivatives to solve related rates problems.
-  - *Given:* A related rates problem (= problem where you are asked to find a rate of change by using other rates of change, and a verbal setup for the problem)
-  - *To do:* Set up and solve the problem, and show all work and explain all reasoning correctly and clearly.
-  - *Check given if:* The problem setup is correct, the solution is correct, the answer is correct, and the explanation is clear.

 - INT.1: I can calculate the area between curves, net change, and displacement using geometric formulas and Riemann sums.
   - *Given:* A pair of functions in either formula or graph form
   - *To do:* Use Riemann sums and/or geometric formulas to find the area between their graphs, the net change in each function on an interval, and (if a function describes velocity) the displacement of the moving object.